 South African photographer Dylan Davies, who lives and works in Dublin, presents a photo series in which he combines different elements of what could be perceived as ‘typical’ South African.
-For each photo in the series Nkosozana (which means ‘princess’ in Xhosa, one of South Africa’s 11 languages) he created an imaginary African princesses, for which Davies got his inspiration from real geographical colors and materials.
+For each photo in the series Nkosozana (which means ‘princess’ in Xhosa, one of South Africa’s 11 languages) he created an imaginary African princess, for which Davies got his inspiration from real geographical colors and materials.
 However, all the characters (their costumes and their names) in his photos are made up.

 In combining both fact and fiction, Nkosozana plays with the viewers’ expectations, or, as Davies writes: